December 20, 2023

 Q (Quality Score) + Value Score (V) + Package Score (P) = London Wine Competition Score.

-A separate weighted score will be given for each of the three parts of the judging process.
-The scores will be added up to give a final score from which individual prizes will be awarded.
+A separate weighted score will be given for each of the three parts of the judging process (Quality gets twice the weight.
+The scores will be calculated with other judges for the same product on the team to give a final score from which individual prizes will be awarded.

 The London Wine Competition will be assessed and judged by a leading panel of top-level wine buyers with current direct commercial buying responsibility.
 Or wine consultants and experts who are also directly involved in the development of new wine brands or buying wine for commercial resale.